marcino239/marcino239.github.io/_posts/2015-06-01-Kernel change on Acer Chromebook 13.md

 	make menuconfig

 6. Finaly compile the kernel and modules.
-Get a coup of coffee or a tea
+Get a cup of coffee or a tea

 	make -j 4 zImage modules
 	make tegra124-nyan-big.dtb